 The Clerk issues any summons required in an adversary proceeding filed in this Court.
-An attorney may obtain a summons electronically through PACER and then serve it in connection with an adversary proceeding pending in this Court.
-Upon request, the Clerk will mail a summons to any plaintiff who is not represented by counsel.
+An attorney may obtain a summons electronically through PACER and then serve it.
+On request, the Clerk will mail a summons to any pro se plaintiff.
 The summons will contain the electronic signature of the Clerk and will have the same force and effect as if it had been executed in a non-electronic manner.